narang-anmol/PortfolioProjects/README.md

 # Anmol Narang's Portfolio

-Greetings and thank you for visiting my SQL portfolio!
+Greetings and thank you for visiting my portfolio!
 Within this repository, you'll find examples of SQL queries that I've developed both independently and as part of my journey through SQL and other data analytics courses.
 The projects showcased here span various domains and showcase my proficiency in extracting insights from relational databases.

 Here are some of the highlighted projects, which demonstrate my skills in data profiling, analysis, data cleaning and reporting: